Team up and make a difference, for polar bears and the planet!

 What Is the Contest?

-Project Polar Bear is a way for small teams of young people and groups/classrooms to collectively make a big difference!
-The bi-national contest challenges young leaders to develop community projects that reduce the carbon dioxide load in the atmosphere—especially those that engage and sustain community action.
+Our contest challenges young leaders to develop community projects that reduce the carbon dioxide load in the atmosphere—especially those that engage and sustain community action.
+It is open to students 11-18 in the U.S. and Canada working in small teams or big groups.

 When Is the Contest Held?